Wildfires & Smoke

 Wildfire season is officially here!
 What does that mean for us?
 Most associate this with Fire bans, Evacuations, Alerts, Warnings, and uncomfortable hazy & smoky air.
 Collectively these situations amount to disruptions in people’s ability to safely enjoy Spring and Summer.
 Easily the most disregarded hazard from wildfires is smoke.

-Thankfully, wildfire smoke is being globally researched more every year, identifying many of the negative short and long-term health effects.
+Thankfully, Wildfire Smoke is being globally researched more every year, identifying many of the negative short and long-term health effects.
 Besides the air just smelling bad, reducing visibility, giving respiratory irritation, and burning eyes; it substantially reduces respiratory health and capacity to resist other airborne hazards such as COVID-19.

 If you own a vehicle – Install a new high efficiency cabin air filter.

 If you have a furnace – Do some research and identify the highest MERV Rating your furnace can safely handle.
 The higher the MERV rating, the better it will be at filtering smoke.

 Purchase a stand-alone HEPA or HEPA-like air purifier, that is rated for the desired room square foot size.

 Buy a few rolls of suitable tape and plastic sheets.
 This is to cover things like bathroom vents, cracks in doors/windows etc.

 Develop a basic procedure and checklist to utilize all the Preparation gear.

 Now you have the basics of creating your very own Wildfire Smoke Shelter for home & vehicle.